wapicom/API/README.md

 ```
  **Important!**

-- For prepaid orders fill following fields `product.price`, `cashOnDelivery` and `additionalProducts.price` with `0`
+- For prepaid orders fill in the following fields `product.price`, `cashOnDelivery` and `additionalProducts.price` with `0`
-- All fields are required, except `additionalProducts`, `receiver.lastName`, `receiver.emailAddress`, `receiver.houseNumber`, `receiver.nationalID`, `whCode`, `whCodeAsMandatory`, `courierService`,`ReasonForExport`, `DiscountFlatAmount`, `ShippingFlatAmount`, `TaxFlatAmount`, `CurrencyForInvoice`, `checkBeforeCOD`.
+- All fields are required, except `additionalProducts`, `receiver.lastName`, `receiver.emailAddress`, `receiver.houseNumber`, `receiver.nationalID`, `comment`, `whCode`, `whCodeAsMandatory`, `courierService`,`ReasonForExport`, `DiscountFlatAmount`, `ShippingFlatAmount`, `TaxFlatAmount`, `CurrencyForInvoice`, `checkBeforeCOD`, `attachments`
-- `cashOnDelivery` field is added later with purpose to override calculations of COD, based on `price` field of products.
-That is, when COD amount is specified in `cashOnDelivery` field and **is greater then zero**, amounts in `price` are ignored.
+- `cashOnDelivery` field is added after price and unitPriceForInvoice fields with the purpose to override calculations of COD.
+That is, when COD amount is specified in `cashOnDelivery` field and **is greater than zero**, amounts in `price` and `unitPriceForInvoice` are ignored.
 - `additionalProducts` field is optional.
 When you need to send more than one product, first product you need to pass via `product` node and other products in `additionalProducts` array.
-- `nationalID` field is used to be included in invoices, which are required in some cases (e.g. sending orders to Spanish islands).
+- `nationalID`, `ReasonForExport`, `DiscountFlatAmount`, `ShippingFlatAmount`, `TaxFlatAmount`, `CurrencyForInvoice` fields are used to be included in invoices, which are required in some cases (e.g. sending orders to Spanish islands or customs zone).
 - `whCode` field is optional.
 If this parameter is passed, then the system will try to send the order to this warehouse.
-But if there are no leftovers, then to the one where there is.
+But if there are no leftovers, then to the one where there are leftovers.
 - `whCodeAsMandatory` field is connected with `whCode` field.
-This parameter must be set to true if the order should be sent only from the warehouse specified in the `whCode` parameter.
+This parameter must be set as true if the order should be sent only from the warehouse specified in the `whCode` parameter.
 If `whCodeAsMandatory` = False, then the system will try to send an order from another warehouse if there is no item in the warehouse specified in `whCode`.
-- `courierService` field should be specified only in special cases (should be discussed with WAPI IT team)
+- `courierService` field should be specified only in special cases (should be discussed with WAPI IT team).
 - `checkBeforeCOD` field is optional and should be passed only for orders to Bulgaria.
 This parameter is passed when the package needs to be opened before the client will pay for it.
+Needs to be discussed with your manager.
-- `attachments` field can take the following values: CustomsInvoice - invoice to the customs zone; DeliveryNote - just a document describing what is contained in the order or and some additional instructions, for example, such as instructions for returning; Invoice - invoice for the buyer
+- `attachments` field can take the following values: CustomsInvoice - invoice to the customs zone; DeliveryNote - just a document describing what is contained in the order or and some additional instructions, for example, such as instructions for returning; Invoice - invoice for the buyer.

 **Response:**